gemma-butcher/ms4/TESTING.md

 ✅   As a user who may want to return, I would like to be able to make an account securely.

   I-Snap provides:<br>
-      *
+      * Django all auth logic and templates for secure account sign up and login pages.
+The sign up page can be seen [here](documentation\readme_images\signup_page.png)

 ✅  As a user who has made an account, I expect to be able to change or update my information and login securely.

   I-Snap provides:<br>
-      * an account profile with the users details stored in the databse which they can edit and save to update shown [here](documentation/readme_images/profile_page.png).
+      * an account profile with the users details stored in the database which they can edit and save to update shown [here](documentation/readme_images/profile_page.png).
-      *a toast notification letting the user know when they have successfully updated their profile.
+      * a toast notification letting the user know when they have successfully updated their profile.
 This can be seen below.

 ![screenshot](documentation/readme_images/profile_update_success.png)